Ambrelux/robotomni/README.md

 ![alt text](https://github.com/ThibaultPro/ProrokOmnibotSimulation/blob/master/OmnibotSimulation.gif?raw=true)

 If you want to download it for yourself and contribute to the project, make sure to use Unity 2019.3.14 or later version

+You can find the robot controller and intrusion detection part on https://github.com/LeKer29/Server_for_vision_Prorok